strimzi/proposals/000-mm2-connector-offsets-support.md

 The operator will add an owner reference to the Kubernetes ConfigMap pointing to the KafkaMirrorMaker2 resource that was annotated.
 If the ConfigMap already exists the operator will patch the ConfigMap with updated data and not add an owner reference.
 This means any existing keys in the ConfigMap that the operator is not updating will remain as before.
-Once all list operation is complete the operator will then remove both the `strimzi.io/mirrormaker-connector` and `strimzi.io/connector-offsets` annotations from the KafkaMirrorMaker2 CR.
+Once the list operation is complete the operator will then remove both the `strimzi.io/mirrormaker-connector` and `strimzi.io/connector-offsets` annotations from the KafkaMirrorMaker2 CR.

 If the user wants to see an updated set of offsets they will need to re-annotate the resource.